Ivo-Evans/calculator/test-cases.md

 - you can negate an entire parenthetical expression
 - parenthesis matching is greedy, and nested parenthetical expressions work as expected
+- adjacent parentheses are not matched greedily... i.e., your entire stratefy is fucked.
 - a parenthesis which yields a minus number, and is then negated, converts back into a positive number